 A readability score is a number that tells you how easy or difficult it is to read your text.
 The idea behind it is that people read at different levels and something that is absolutely readable for a PhD can leave pupils' heads spinning.
-A readability score is based on the Flesch-Kincaid test of readability and is available for English, German, French, Spanish, Italian and Dutch.
+A readability score is based on the Flesch-Kincaid test of readability and is available for English, German, French, Spanish, Italian, Portuguese, Dutch, and Turkish.
 Semrush will suggest the average of your top ten rivals’ readability scores as the goal for your content’s readability.

 We use the Flesch reading-ease score formula, as follows: